AppImage/AppImageKit/AppDirAssistant.AppDir/README.md

 AppDirAssistant is deprecated and has been replaced by yaml-based recpies.

-Please see hhttps://github.com/probonopd/AppImages/tree/master/recipes/metafor more information.
+Please see https://github.com/probonopd/AppImages/tree/master/recipes/meta for more information.